rverma-dev/resume/index.md

   : **March 2024 - Present**

 - Developed flight simulation project for **DRDO Radar Unit**, with simulated data generation and MIL/Video data integration
-- Developed a low-latency GenAI video processing system for **Brandshark** using Cloudflare AI and OpenAI, improving video content repurposing, chapterization, and semantic search.
+- Developed a low-latency GenAI video processing system for **Brandshark** using Cloudflare AI and OpenAI, improving video content repurposing, chapterization, and semantic search
 - Redesign of **Gaian Solutions Platform**:
   - Scaled architecture to handle **100K QPS**.
   - Revamped RBAC/ABAC architecture reducing permission check from **25sec** to under **5ms** at **100K QPS** from